python/cpython/Doc/reference/simple_stmts.rst

 or if there is no nonlocal scope, a SyntaxError is raised.

 The nonlocal statement applies to the entire scope of a function or class body.
-A SyntaxError is raised if a variable is used or assigned to prior to its nonlocal declaration in the scope.
+A :exc:`SyntaxError` is raised if a variable is used or assigned to prior to its nonlocal declaration in the scope.

 .. seealso::